It wasn’t liberalisation, it was liberation!

 Meanwhile, we got Ramkailas ji a job as a peon in Delhi.
 His family continued to be in a remote village in Bihar.
 We sponsored the education of his son who is now sixteen.
 The boy uses a smart phone and knows how to Whatsapp.
 I suspect he also knows how to order mangoes online.
 Only, he aspires to follow the career path of his father.
 Become a peon.

 Twenty-five years later, I wait for another round of liberalisation.

 – first published in Indian Express Sunday edition Eye as a part of their special issue on 25 years of economic reforms –

-Posted this on Facebook on 15th December, 2014 and the response was touching.
+Posted this on Facebook, and the response was touching.
 While this note does not quite fit in with the general tonality of my blog, I am still posting it in here.
 Because I can. :)

 I haven’t quite been well for the last four days and have been severely out of action.
 Made the first move out of home today for a drive to Bandra Kurla Complex for some work.
 To my horror, I discovered that there was some Vishwa Hindu Sammelan being organized at BKC.
 The roads were filled with various hues of saffron covering the rural Maharashtrian tourists on their first visit to Mumbai.
 There also was Poonam Mahajan showcasing her beatific smile from illegal hoardings in the backdrop of Jai Shri Ram war-cries and at least 30 of those huge Police trucks with the battalions deployed all over.
 I was suddenly taken back to Advani’s Rath Yatra that I had witnessed at the Rajendra Nagar over-bridge in Patna, and while the context today was not as militant, the confused feeling inside my head was the same… of unease, discomfort and fear, not being able to understand the motivation behind such a loud and ferocious assertion of the faith.